 To get your passport application processed by one of these agencies, you will need to book an appointment with your nearest facility.
 Once you arrive, make sure to bring proof of international travel within two or three weeks as well as a $60.00 expedite fee.

-This method is usually extremely efficient, with an expedited passport time ranging from same day services to 8 business days.
+This method is usually extremely efficient, with an expedited passport time ranging from the same day to8 business days.

 These companies cut out the hassle of having to book an appointment through a regional passport agency.